kikiguhi/kikiguhi/README.md

 ```
   ╭────────────────────────────────────────────────────────╮
   │                                                        │
-  │   "Quality is not an act, it is a habit."             │
+  │ "Quality means doing it right when no one is looking." │
-  │                                    — Aristotle        │
+  │                                    — Henry Ford       │
   │                                                        │
   │   Every bug I catch = one less frustrated user  🌸    │
   │                                                        │